Delhi – the capital of several empires over 2000 years

 Gurudwara Sis Ganj, Chandni Chowk (Old Delhi).
 An important Sikh place of worship.
 Built on the spot where their ninth guru, Guru Tegh Bahadur, was beheaded on the orders of the Mughal emperor Aurangzeb, it is an oasis of calm in the chaos of Old Delhi’s Chandni Chowk.
 You will need to cover your head (scarves provided for free) and stash your shoes in the shoe storage run by volunteers (also free).

 A unique place to visit is Hijron Ka Khanqah, a story of India‘s age-old tolerance to the transgender(ed).
 Hijron Ka Khanqah is a pre-Mughal, Lodhi period monument dated to the 15th century known for being the burial place of eunuchs of Delhi during the Lodhi dynasty’s reign.

 Hiron ka Khanqah is an Islamic monument, a Sufi spiritual retreat for eunuchs.
 It is located in a narrow lane called ‘Chatta Wali Gali’ of main Mehrauli road.

-Hijras is a word historically used to describe eunuchs, now more widely refers to an organized spiritual and social community that includes eunuchs, transgender, intersex, or third gender people in India.
+Hijras are a word historically used to describe eunuchs, now more widely refers to an organized spiritual and social community that includes eunuchs, transgender, intersex, or third gender people in India.

-It is maintained well by the Hijras of Turkman Gate, in Old Delhi who are in possession of this 15th-century monument since the 20th century.
+It is maintained well by the Hijras of Turkman Gate, in Old Delhi who is in possession of this 15th-century monument since the 20th century.